+Nestled in the marsh and swamplands of Georgia, Skidaway Island State Park offers a great escape from the city life.
 The park offers year-round activities for all kinds of campers.
-There are sand dunes nearby for exploration and you can also see some of the 300 species of birds that call the barrier islands home.
+There are sand dunes nearby for exploration, and you can also see some of the 300 species of birds that call the barrier islands home.
 Explore the marshes by canoe or by tours offered by the park.
 The historic district of Savannah is less than 30 minutes away from the campgrounds, and there are plenty of places to shop, eat, or just explore within minutes of the park for the whole family.

 While driving up to the park roads, make sure you lower your speed.
 There are a lot of tree roots and possible potholes on the road to the entrance.
 Large RVs will want to use caution since some of the roads are narrow.
 If you are arriving at night be sure to keep your high beams on for a better view of the area.
 The roads in the campground are a bit more maintained due to the lack of tree roots under the gravel.
 Be sure to keep your speed low as you travel in the park and watch out for pedestrians.
 It is recommended that you either ride or bike while you are in the park, that way you can have a better experience.

 If you are going to camp at the park, then you can go and park your rig at your site.
 Day visitors will find ample parking a short distance away from the park office.

 The park offers 87 campsites for tent, trailer, or RV camping.
 Most sites offer water and electric hookups, and 17 are premium sites with full hookups, so be sure to look at the site amenities before you reserve a spot.
 For the sites that do not have hookups, there is a dump station you can use nearby.
 The larger sites can hold trailers up to 70 feet long and the smaller lots up to a 35-foot trailer.
 The sites are spacious and well shaded.